Frequently Asked Questions

 -Former NRP Director Bob Miller

 Life stage adaptations or construction.
-Example: Making an existing home handicap-accessible, or enlarging to accommodate growing families.
+Example: Enlarging to accommodate growing families, or making handicapped-accessible.
 Most homes, even if one room is featured, have at least the main level open to view.

 Live/work spaces — home office configurations and artist spaces.
 Second-story addition and basement or attic finishing have had much interest on recent tours, whether for live/work or just more livable space.